- Frequently-asked Questions? Go to our FAQs Page

 As smoking has gone down in the U.S. and other higher-income countries, tobacco companies have targeted low- and middle-income countries with their deadly products and deceptive marketing.
 As a result, many countries are paying a terrible price:

-- Tobacco will kill one billion people in the 21st century unless countries take strong action to fight tobacco use.
-Nearly 80 percent of these deaths will be in low and middle-income countries.
+- Tobacco will kill 1 billion people in the 21st century unless countries take strong action to fight tobacco use.
+Nearly 80% of these deaths will be in low and middle-income countries.

-- Tobacco will kill nearly six million people worldwide this year.
+- Tobacco will kill nearly 7 million people worldwide this year.